 QuickBooks vendor bills are created for items that are received manually or via EDI.
-A vendor bill is created for every receiving event.
-So, if you receive a purchase order in parts over time, a vendor bill is created for each partial receiving event.
+A vendor bill is created for every receiving event; therefore, if you receive a purchase order in parts over time, a vendor bill is created for each partial receiving event.

 As part of the PO transfer, Paladin looks for a vendor in QuickBooks that matches the suppler name in Paladin.
 If one is not found, a new vendor is created in QuickBooks.

-In QuickBooks, the vendor bill includes these order details:
+In QuickBooks, the vendor bill includes the following order details: